indepth-dev/community/files/en-us/tutorials/rxjs/simple-way-to-reload-data.md

 # **The simple way to reload data using RxJS**

 Most of the time, we have to load data from the server.
 To perform the action client usually sends requests along with predefined data.
 Such data usually takes from the route, browser storage, or from attributes in the case when it's a component.
-To load the user details we need to have userId, to load card details we need to have cardId, and so on.
+To load the user details we need to have `userId`, to load card details we need to have `cardId`, and so on.
 But what if you already load the data and you just need to reload without passing the same predefined data again and again.
 Sounds like a trivial task, right?

 It depends.